Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Model and Method

 Since the temporal variation of $\braket{O(\bm{r})}$ is caused solely by the conserved current in Eq.~\eqref{eq:continuity-ave}, it is reasonable to consider that the boundary accumulation of the local quantity $\braket{O(\bm{r})}$ is not directly related to $\braket{\bm{j}^{O}(\bm{r})}$ but is instead attributed to the conserved current $\bm{\mathcal{J}}^{O}(\bm{r})$~\cite{shi2006}.

 To formulate the spin Nernst effect, we need to evaluate the spin current in the presence of a temperature gradient, where $O$ is chosen to be the spin $\bm{S}$.
 We regard the conserved spin current $\bm{\mathcal{J}}^{\bm{S}}(\bm{r})$, rather than the conventional one $\braket{\bm{j}^{\bm{S}}(\bm{r})}$, as the spin current measured in experiments.
 The spin Nernst coefficient is defined as the first-order coefficient of the temperature gradient in the conserved spin current.
-On the other hand, $\bm{\pi}^{\bm{S}}(\bm{r})$ is introduced as the first-order spatial derivative of the torque.
+On the other hand, $\bm{\pi}^{\bm{S}}(\bm{r})$ is introduced such that its divergence equals the torque.
 Thus, to calculate the spin Nernst coefficient, we need to evaluate the torque $\braket{\tau^{\bm{S}}(\bm{r})}$ up to the second order of the spatial gradient.
 As a method for evaluating the second-order spatial gradients of physical quantities, previous studies have employed semiclassical theory~\cite{xiao2010,gao2014,xiao2021conserved} and quantum kinetic theory~\cite{sekine2017,varshney2023_prb1,varshney2023_prb2,liu2023,Mangeolle2024}.
 In this study, we construct a theory for spin transport driven by a temperature gradient in bosonic systems based on semiclassical theory.